opensearch-project/ml-commons/search-processors/README.md

 }
 ```

-The 'opensearch_model_id' parameter here needs to refer to a model of type REMOTE that has an HttpConnector instance associated with it.
+The 'model_id' parameter here needs to refer to a model of type REMOTE that has an HttpConnector instance associated with it.

 ## Making a search request against an index using the above processor
 ```